 What is Cloud Readiness Assessment?

-A cloud readiness assessment provides an organization with the clarity of vision and concrete steps required to successfully adopt cloud and when it involves a mission-critical application like migrating your EBS to OCI, this step becomes even more critical.
-The successful migration of services for EBS To OCI requires an OCI assessment phase and understanding of the existing environment is necessary to develop a business case for migration.
+A cloud readiness assessment provides an organization with the clarity of vision and concrete steps required to successfully adopt cloud and when it involves a mission-critical application like migrating your ERP application to OCI, this step becomes even more critical.
+The successful migration of services for EBS To OCI requires an Oracle cloud readiness assessment phase and understanding of the existing environment is necessary to develop a business case for migration.
 This is the initial phase in which we understand our client’s business and determine which cloud strategy is suitable for a scalable, reliable, and cost-effective migration.

 Along with price advantages, cloud agility and elasticity are increasingly being sought after by companies, hence a formal organizational review and cloud migration assessment serve an invaluable function for achieving these goals.

 This phase suggests an optimal cloud strategy and roadmap based upon an appropriate platform selection (IaaS, PaaS, and SaaS) and cost-benefit analysis.

-After the application, the portfolio has been assessed and your organization has made the decision on Migrating EBS to OCI (IaaS+PaaS), there are still remaining decisions to be made regarding the migration process.
+After the application, the portfolio has been assessed and your organization has made the decision on Migrating ERP to OCI (IaaS+PaaS), there are still remaining decisions to be made regarding the migration process.
 A cloud migration assessment takes the cloud readiness assessment further, providing tangible solutions to migrating applications to the cloud.

 - Define an end-to-end strategy that takes into consideration your business objectives as well as the impact of cloud migration on IT operations